|

 accessible, or at the very least, advocate against abortion and

+women's right to access this right.
 What this means is that the advocacy work of anti-choice groups

 is in direct violation of international human rights codes, and